This is a difficult one: finding a car that can legally tow a caravan.

-As the second-hand shop had no options, I went to the local Haval sales.
-The sales persons first comment was it is not possible to tow anything in China.
-Luckily my web pages have some information that I have gathered and pulled up web pages on my phone showing the regulations.
-As new regulations came into effect in April 2022, very few people know about this, and also, pulling caravans is not typical in China.
+The second-hand shop had no options, so I went to the local Haval sales.
+The salesperson’s first comment was it is not possible to tow anything in China.
+Luckily, my web pages have some information that I have gathered and pulled up web pages on my phone showing the regulations.
+As new regulations came into effect in April 2022, very few people know about this, and pulling caravans is not typical in China.
 Even less now as the new law requires a C6 driving license.
 The law for towing capacity before was very borderline.
-It was more or less to the person to judge what the car could tow and nothing mentioned of maximum towing weight in the car’s documentation.
+It was more or less up to the person to judge what the car could tow, and nothing mentioned the maximum towing weight in the car’s documentation.

 Anyway, the Haval H9 is a big car complete with electronic gimmicks.
 What Haval H9 does not have, you don’t need.
 The quick test drive was short and only around the block.
-Too short a drive, but the car’s feeling was really good.
-The only complaint I could find, the power steering feeling was too light, I learned that could be adjusted.
+It was too short a drive, but the car’s feeling was excellent.
+The only complaint I could find, the power steering feeling was too light, I learned that it could be adjusted.
 The price for the top model is around 260k CNY = 37k EUR.
 Unfortunately, I cannot write a comprehensive car review for this short test.
 This one is my favorite so far.

 The next one we checked up on is the Trumpchi GS8

 Another competitor we checked in the same SUV size and price class was the Trumpchi GS8.
 Two models are available, one hybrid and one with a gasoline engine.
-This gasoline 2.0TGDI versions power is 185kW/400Nm, and the hybrid model with Trumpchi 2.0TM 140kW/320Nm+ electric 134kW/270Nm ..
+This gasoline 2.0TGDI version power is 185kW/400Nm, and the hybrid model with Trumpchi 2.0TM 140kW/320Nm+ electric 134kW/270Nm ..
 Sales could not find any information on towing capacity, so I did not even take it for a test drive.
-Maybe the hybrid one could be equipped with towing arrangement as it is 4WD?
+Maybe the hybrid one could have a towing arrangement as it is 4WD?
 I don’t know, as I could not find any information about this.
-This is a good-looking car, and the prices are equal to Haval H9.
-A few pictures were taken as I lost interest in the car immediately when informed it could not be equipped with the towing arrangement.
+This is a good-looking car, and the prices equal Haval H9.
+A few pictures were taken and I immediately lost interest in the car when I was informed it could not be equipped with the towing arrangement.

 The last place visited was the nearby Honda shop.
-No cars were available with my requirements with a maximum towing capacity
+No cars were available matching my requirements with a maximum towing capacity.

 - Big and spacious